 Will Pitchup be refunding deposits for stays cancelled due to Coronavirus, despite being ‘non refundable’?

 For example, if your arrival date was 12th May, this means that you have from now until 12th August to make a new booking.
-This booking can be for stays at any point in 2020, or even 2021: there is no limit on the new arrival date.
+There is no limit on the arrival date for your new booking, it can be for stays at any point in 2022 or beyond.

 To use your existing deposit against a future stay, contact us with your new booking reference (made within 3 months of your original arrival date).
 We will refund the lower of your two deposits back to your original card.

-If there are exceptional circumstances (for example serious illness), please contact us.
+If this is unsuitable or any exceptional circumstances (for example serious illness), please contact us.
 We will be keeping this policy under review as developments unfold.